AmandaKnightKC/AmandaKnightKC.github.io/README.md

 ## Theme Details Used for my Data Analytics Portfolio Website

+Here is the article on Medium by Brian Mwevi that started this project.
+[8 Steps To Publishing Your Portfolio On GitHub](https://medium.com/@brianmwevi/8-steps-to-publish-your-portfolio-on-github-9d6e6e3d2e84)

+The Github calendar widget suggested for this template is broken.
+Don't use it!
+The run errors prevent the page from displaying.
+The Medium widget seems to also be broken, but it won't break the page.

 **Demo:** https://themes.3rdwavemedia.com/bootstrap-templates/resume/free-bootstrap-theme-for-web-developers/

 Developer is a free Bootstrap 5 template designed to **help developers promote their work**.